rcoacci/work-queue-examples/wq_allpairs/README.md

 runs each of the functions in parallel, automatically handling load balancing, data movement, fault tolerance and so on for you.

+Please cite this work as follows:
+- Christopher Moretti, Hoang Bui, Karen Hollingsworth, Brandon Rich, Patrick Flynn, and Douglas Thain, All-Pairs: An Abstraction for Data Intensive Computing on Campus Grids, IEEE Transactions on Parallel and Distributed Systems, 21(1), pages 33-46, January, 2010.
+DOI: 10.1109/TPDS.2009.49

 Getting Started
 ---------------